Burning Man + Black Burner Project

 Rewriting the narrative of presence, representation, and belonging at Burning Man

 Burning Man needed a cultural reset—an intentional effort to increase BIPOC presence, shift perception, and create meaningful access.
-I responded by launching the Black Burner Project, a grassroots storytelling initiative turned global movement.
+Erin responded by launching the Black Burner Project, a grassroots storytelling initiative turned global movement.

 Creative Strategy · Cultural Storytelling · Community Engagement